-Social Mobility and Inequality Zang has worked on the patterns and consequences of inter- and intra-generational mobility.
-Her work co-authored with Nan Dirk de Graaf (University of Oxford) examines the association of both inter- and intra-generational social mobility with happiness in China (Sociological Science, 2016).
-Her work co-authored with James Lee (Hong Kong University of Science and Technology) investigates the association between parental industrial sector and children’s choice of major in China after 1949.
-In a working project with Xi Song (University of Chicago) and Kenneth Land (Duke University), they focus on income dynamics over the individual’s life course and examine the association of income trajectories across generations in the U.S (PAA Annual Meeting, 2017).
+Stratification and Inequality I have work on the patterns and consequences of inter- and intra-generational mobility.
+My work co-authored with Nan Dirk de Graaf (University of Oxford) examines the association of both inter- and intra-generational social mobility with happiness in China (Sociological Science, 2016).
+My work co-authored with James Lee (Hong Kong University of Science and Technology) investigates the association between parental industrial sector and children’s choice of major in China after 1949.
+In a working project with Xi Song (University of Chicago) and Kenneth Land (Duke University), we focus on income dynamics over the individual’s life course and examine the association of income trajectories across generations in the U.S (PAA Annual Meeting, 2017).